-The world's population is growing, cities are increasing in size and, as a result of climate change, production areas are disappearing in one place, while new ones emerge elsewhere.
-Guaranteeing food security requires an understanding of quality in the chain.
+The world's population is growing, cities are increasing in size and, as a result of climate change, production areas are disappearing in one place, while new ones are emerging elsewhere.
+Guaranteeing food security requires a smart (re)design of production chains.
 Wageningen Food & Biobased Research develops the knowledge, insights and technological applications that make this possible.

-We have unique, in-house knowledge and expertise in the field of measuring quality after harvesting, and in storage and transport.
-We advise suppliers and retailers about questions concerning quality-driven logistics.
-We support governments, investors, sectors, societal organisations and trade associations in food systems design and setting up and structuring sustainable food chains and systems.
-And we help them to collect, analyse and interpret data).
+We have unique in-house knowledge and expertise in the field of measuring quality after harvesting, and know like no other which technology to maintain the quality of fresh produce during storage and transport.
+We advise technology companies and carriers concerning quality-driven logistics and support investors in making strategic decisions on food systems design: setting up and structuring sustainable food chains and systems.
+In addition, we help companies collect, analyse and interpret data on quality and shelf life.